moengage/alice/README.md

 Hi, I'm alice, made with :heart: on top of [python](https://www.python.org/) using [Flask](http://flask.pocoo.org/).
 For any team, I prevent [last minute chaos situations](https://github.com/moengage/alice/blob/master/README.md#why-me?) and improve Quality Assurance (Oh yes! it's possible with me)

 I'm your friendly robot sidekick.
-Install me in your company to dramatically improve teams' efficiency.
+Integrate me with your product to dramatically improve your Release process (Pre and Post)

 ### Why Me?
-Imagine your standard release day and a sudden roadblock is encountered.
+Imagine your standard release day and a sudden **roadblock** is encountered.
 Everyone in your team is running around with questions like:

-- Which commit is breaking the feature/code?
+- Which build is breaking the feature/code?
 - Did we miss any steps while deploying code to staging?
-- Did we not run tests?
 - How had it been merged without review?
+- How did it get passed through test cases, didn't they run?
 - Which code to revert to, to fix this quickly?
 - Who should I reach out to, for this?
-- Were these machine level changes?
+- Were these configuration or dependency changes?
 - Were these changes well informed to devOps team?
-- How not to miss the respective DB/Machine/JS update changes from next time?
+- How not to miss the respective DB/config/JS/dependency update changes from next time?

 Are you looking for a **free automated** solution which can, not only prevent these but also improve the collaboration and productivity of your team by performing the required *code supervision* tasks.